 Mr Pawan Jha, a Hindi film music aficionado and researcher, explored the rich heritage of Hindi film music and made an interesting presentation on the evolution of music in the Hindi film industry.
 He highlighted trendsetters and how these drastically shaped music and musicians.

 Mr Yashodeep Deodhar, creator of “21 Notes Valmiki’s Ramayan,” former consultant with McKinsey and a successful owner of Derrick Petroleum Services in the global oil and gas industry, delivered his lecture on the relevance of Valmiki’s Ramayan.
 He focussed on how Indian epics – The Ramayan and The Mahabharata – also engraved in the caves of Ajanta and Ellora, are a tribute to perfect human behaviour.

 Mr Anirban Bhattacharya, an accomplished vocalist and musician mentored by none other than gurus like Pandit Ajay Chakrabarty and Pandit Birju Maharaj, spoke on the intricacies of music (raga) and its composition.
 He referred to some great Hindi films like Sur Sangam and Amar Prem which had a strong presence of Ragas in their songs.

 Mr Bobby D’Souza, a motivational speaker, addressed the audience on “Minds of the Strong”.
 He gave tips on how to develop a mind strong enough to cope with adversity.
 In essence, his talk was about his perception of analysing bad news, augmenting resilience and preparing oneself to battle fear by maintaining calmness.
-Mainly focusing on one’s control over the mind, he added: “Go through crisis without letting crisis go through you.”
+Mainly focusing on one’s control over the mind, he added: “Go through the crisis without letting a crisis go through you.”